-- (1) When the charge is dismissed with prejudice. - (2) When the charge has been no billed by a grand jury. - (3) When the person has been found not guilty of the charge. - (4) When the charge was dismissed without prejudice, has not been refiled, and the person has not been convicted of any other felony or misdemeanor crime, any violation, or any traffic violation, excluding minor traffic violations, during the previous two years.
+- (1) When the charge is dismissed with prejudice. - 13 (2) When the charge has been no billed by a grand 14 jury. - (3) When the person has been found not guilty of the charge. - (b) A person who has been charged with a felony offense and the charge was dismissed without prejudice, has not been refiled, and the person has not been convicted of any other felony or misdemeanor crime, any violation, or any traffic violation, excluding minor traffic violations, during the previous two years, may file a petition in the court in the county or municipality in which the charges were filed, or the court that dismissed the charges, to expunge all records relating to the charge.

 Section 2.
-A person who has been convicted of a

-violation, a misdemeanor criminal offense, or a traffic

-violation may file a petition in the court in the county or

-municipality in which the charges were filed or the conviction entered to expunge all records relating to the conviction when all of the following circumstances exist:
+A person who has been convicted of a violation, a misdemeanor criminal offense, or a traffic violation may file a petition in the court in the county or municipality in which the charges were filed or the conviction entered to expunge all records relating to the conviction when all of the following circumstances exist:

-(1) All probation or parole requirements have been completed.

-- (2) Three years have passed from the date of conviction.
+- (1) All probation or parole requirements have been completed. - (2) Three years have passed from the date of conviction.
 If the conviction is for domestic violence in the third degree, five years must have passed from the date of conviction. - (3) The person has no conviction for a violent felony offense.
-For purposes of this act, a violent felony offense shall be defined as capital murder, murder, manslaughter, rape in the first degree, sodomy in the first degree, attempted murder, assault in the first degree, assault in the second degree, robbery in the first degree, or robbery in the second degree. - (4) The person has no conviction for a sexual offense involving a minor. - (5) The person is not a convicted sex offender. - (6) The person was not operating a commercial motor vehicle which required the person to possess a commercial driver's license at the time of the violation which led to the conviction.
+For purposes of this act, a violent felony offense shall be defined as capital murder, murder, manslaughter, rape in the first degree, sodomy in the first degree, attempted murder, assault in the first degree, assault in the second degree, robbery in the first degree, or robbery in the second degree. - (4) The person has no conviction for a sexual offense involving a minor. - (5) The person is not a convicted sex offender. - (6) The person was not operating a commercial motor vehicle which required the person to possess a commercial driver's license at the time of the violation which led to the conviction. - (7) The person does not hold a valid commercial driver's license.

-1 (7) The person was not convicted of any of the offenses enumerated in 49 C.F.R.
+1 (8) The person was not convicted on any of the offenses enumerated in 49 C.F.R.
 Section 383.51.